 How much is a 1996 Ford Probe worth?

-Several key factors can affect the worth of a 1996 Ford Probe:
+Several key factors can influence the value of a 1996 Ford Probe, including:

 How many miles will a 1996 Ford F150 last?